cortega26/PDF-Text-Analizer/README.md

 ## Contact

-If you have any questions or comments, you can contact the project maintainers at the following email addressNSE) file for details.
+If you have any questions or comments, you can contact me for details.

 ## License